 If a student has a diagnosed mental illness or anxiety disorder, the student should meet with an MSMS counselor as soon as possible after arriving at MSMS to inform them of their diagnosed mental illness and treatment plan so that we can be partners in this effort.

-If you suspect a chronic mental illness like depression, MSMS encourages parents to consult with medical providers for the best diagnoses and care for mental illness and to work with MSMS counselors and administrators as partners in providing the best environment for their children.
+Parents who suspect a chronic mental illness like depression should consult with medical providers for the best diagnoses and care for mental illness and to work with MSMS counselors and administrators as partners in providing the best environment for their children.

 Under any circumstance, MSMS will seek to act in the best interest of the affected student and the general student population.
 Decisions will not be made in isolation, and parents/guardians, school counselors, and outside mental health professionals may all be consulted along with the student in determining the most reasonable and appropriate action according to the circumstances.